 At first level characters get 24 points to buy skills.
-Upon going up a level the character gets 10 more skill points.
+At each level the character gets 9 more skill points.

-A full skill costs 3 skill points to buy one rank, or 9 points to purchase two ranks for that level (no more than two ranks can be purchased per level, even at first level).
-Specializations can be purchased to a level no higher than the full skill they come from, and cost 1 point each.
-Thus if a player buys Knowledge - History for their character to level 4, they can purchase a specialization in "Ancient Civilizations" up to level 4, but no more.
+A full skill costs 3 points to buy one rank, or 9 points to purchase two ranks for that level (no more than two ranks can be purchased per level, even at first level).
+Specializations can be purchased no higher than the full skill they come from, and cost 1 point each.